Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Background and Related Work

-Furthermore, Jiang \etal conducted an empirical investigation on pre-trained model reuse within the \HF ecosystem, identifying key practices and challenges such as missing attributes, discrepancies in performance, and model risks, to inform future improvements in the names of deep learning ecosystems \citep{jiang2023empirical}.
+Lastly, Jiang et al. also trained a model to automatically investigate anomalies in model names in terms of discrepancies between the base model specified in the model name and the one specified in the Hugging Face configuration file.
+Their results show that their tool effectively detects naming anomalies based solely on architectural information with 92.18\% accuracy—an area we did not cover in our study.

 Castano \etal conducted a comprehensive study on ML model evolution and maintenance on the \HF platform, revealing dynamic shifts in model development practices and emphasizing the critical role of systematic maintenance and incremental improvements for long-term model efficacy \citep{castano2024analyzing}.
 Kathikar \etal examined 110,000 HF model repositories on GitHub, employing static analysis to detect vulnerabilities.
 They found a significant number of vulnerabilities, with a higher concentration of high-severity issues in popular foundational repositories like Transformers, highlighting the complexity of securing ML models \citep{kathikar2023assessing}.
 Castano \etal analyzed approximately 170,000 models to investigate HF's environmental sustainability impact.
 They found that only a small fraction of models reported carbon emissions from training, primarily those trained on HF's infrastructure, which automatically reports emissions.
 Over time, the percentage of models reporting emissions decreased, but among those that did report, average emissions slightly decreased.
 The study also identified factors associated with higher carbon emissions \citep{castano2023exploring}.
 In contrast, our study explores the reproducibility and transparency of \llm releases in \HF, focusing on the consistency and naming practices.

 Similarly, in software and artifact versioning, Novakouski \etal described the challenges of software versioning in service-oriented architectures (SOA) and provided industry guidelines for managing change, emphasizing the impact of versioning on the software life cycle and the importance of a comprehensive versioning policy \citep{novakouski2012best}.
 Paez proposed a version control strategy for managing new artifacts introduced by DevOps practices, covering artifact identification, versioning tools, naming practices, and traceability, and validated the strategy in three real-world projects \citep{paez2018versioning}.
 In contrast, our work focuses on the versioning conventions of pre-trained \llms.